ravi-ivar-7/assets/CRD/README.md

 3. (Optional but recommended) Rename RemoveCRD.exe to a name of your choice.

-4. Right-click the renamed executable and select Run as administrator.
+4. Right-click the renamed executable and select Run as administrator.(Need to done on every startup once)

 5. Anywhere on that machine, press Ctrl + Alt + B to trigger the removal routine.
 6.